-Genetic disorder with an autosomal inheritance pattern and codominant expression of alleles.
+Alpha-1 antitrypsin (AAT) deficiency is a genetic disorder with an autosomal inheritance pattern and codominant expression of alleles.

 Granulomatosis with polyangiitis (formerly known as Wegener granulomatosis) and necrotizing panniculitis are infrequent complications but can prompt diagnosis.

 Plasma AAT levels, protein phenotyping (called PI-typing), and genotyping may be necessary for diagnosis.
 Rare alleles may require gene sequencing.

 Alpha-1 antitrypsin (AAT) deficiency is an autosomal codominant genetic disorder (i.e., 1 allele is inherited from each parent and each allele is expressed equally).
 It results from allele mutations in the SERPINA1 gene at the protease inhibitor (PI) locus.

 The PI locus is highly polymorphic.
 Different protein variants have different charges because of amino acid alterations.
 The charge affects the speed of protein migration on serum electrophoresis.
 Alleles are assigned a letter from A to Z depending on their relative speed of migration, with A being the fastest and Z the slowest.
 The allele most widely associated with clinical AAT deficiency is allele Z. The pattern of protein migration observed on serum electrophoresis is called the PI phenotype, which is written in form PI*[allele A][allele B].

 PI* allele mutations cause ineffective activity of the specific protease inhibitor AAT, the enzyme responsible for neutralizing neutrophil elastase and preventing inflammatory tissue damage in the lungs.
 Variants of the enzyme may also polymerize and accumulate in the liver, resulting in hepatic failure in some patients.